MartaMGD/MartaMGD/README.md

 # <b> :handshake: Hi, I'm Marta! :woman:  </b>
 ⤞ :eyeglasses: Always learning something new

-⤞ :art: Ask me about anything that has to do with design :art:
+⤞ :art: Ask me about anything that has to do with design

-⤞ 💬 I speak English, French and Spanish (native).
+⤞ 💬 I speak English, French and Spanish (native)

 ## :speech_balloon: Contact me!